 Makes 12 small cakes

-1x 400g 1in of coconut milk (Fairtrade coconut milk available here)
+- 1x 400g 1in of coconut milk (Fairtrade coconut milk available)

-150g coconut sugar or light brown sugar (it’s easy to pick up Fairtrade in most supermarkets)
+- 150g coconut sugar or light brown sugar (it’s easy to pick up Fairtrade sugar in most supermarkets)

-2 tablespoons set honey (also Fairtrade from Hilltop Honey!)
+- 2 tablespoons set honey (buy Fairtrade and organic honey from Equal Exchange)

 First put your tin of coconut milk into the freezer for 20 minutes to cool.
 Once cool, open it carefully, without disturbing the contents.
 Scoop out the set cream on the top and put it back in the fridge.
 Keep the more watery coconut milk for later in the recipe.